Skip to content

 Monstera light in foot-candles and lux.
 Why fenestration needs more than bright indirect, plus grow-light math for Nordic winters.

-A Monstera deliciosa wants roughly 200 to 3,000 foot-candles (about 2,000 to 32,000 lux) for at least 12 hours a day.
+A Monstera deliciosa wants roughly 200 to 3,000 foot-candles (about 2,000 to 32,000 lux) for 10 to 12 hours a day.
 Below 100 FC the leaves stagnate; above 3,000 FC through glass you are a couple of hours from scorch.
 “Bright indirect light” is the lower bar, not the target.

 TL;DR